-If technology hasn’t taken the modern world by storm, it would have been impossible to do inside sales.
-In the past most sales happened face-to-face - there was a general public understanding that in order to buy or sell something you needed to meet a salesperson in real life.
+If technology didn’t take the modern world by storm, it would be impossible to do inside sales.
+In the past, most sales happened face-to-face - there was a general public understanding that in order to buy or sell something you needed to meet a salesperson in real life.
 Nowadays, however, inside sales are as effective as outside sales.
-But before you decide on the best sales method for your company, consider the following factors:Tools

 It’s easy for an inside rep to manage multiple interactions at once.
-Such CRM features as email automation and easy data retrieval help inside reps connect with hundreds of prospects and still ensure personalized approach.
+Such CRM features like email automation and easy data retrieval help inside reps connect with hundreds of prospects and still ensure a personalized approach.

 Inside and outside sales are currently going through a phase of transformation.
 Most companies adopt a hybrid model that combines the advantages of the two models into one.